-The ELLA-BD Stent Tracheal is a worldwide unique self-expandable tracheal biodegradable stent that disintegrates in the human body and disappears completely in 11- to 12 weeks.
+The ELLA-BD Stent Tracheal is a worldwide unique self-expandable tracheal biodegradable stent that degrades in the human body usually 3 to 4 months after the implantation.
 Therefore, it is an ideal solution for temporary use in benign indications, where it is not necessary to extract it from the body like other non-degradable stents.

 CE mark pending